henryMacFyfeIV/PocketPoe/readme.md

 - press 'A' to view a book
 - 'Up' and 'Down' to move lines in the book view.
 - The 'Crank' can also be used to scroll through a book.
+- Pressing 'B' will exit book view and return you to the library.
 - Progress is saved while reading a story.